Keld to Reeth via Swaledale Valley (Low Route)

 Macs Adventure Verifizierter Partner Explorers Choice

 Views over the River SwaleFoto: Kristin Carpenter, Macs Adventure

 If you're looking to walk today with options for pub/cafe stops along the way, then choose this scenic route through the Swaledale Valley (also known as the "C2C Low route").

-The lower route between Keld and Reeth has generally deemed the more pleasing option of the two, as it weaves through the valley with splendid views for the majority of your walk.
-The higher route is the "official" path of the C2C, and generally, the more popular option for the purists and those interested in the mining culture of the area.
-It should be noted also that both the high-level and low-level routes are comparable in difficulty - so don't be fooled into going the lower route assuming it's the easier choice of the two!
+The lower route between Keld and Reeth has generally been deemed the more attractive option of the two, as it weaves through the valley with splendid views for the majority of your walk.
+The higher route is the "official" path of wainwright's Coast to Coast - and generally - the more popular option for the purists and those interested in the mining culture of the area.
+It should also be noted that both the high-level and low-level routes are comparable in difficulty - so don't be fooled into going the lower route, assuming it's the easier choice!